JeroenVdb/sitespeed.io/docs/_posts/2017-01-23--usertimings-best-practices.md

 A few weeks ago after we noticed these rogue usertimings filling our poor servers we decided to blacklist google's user timings until we could implement a more robust solution.
 Luckly one best practice that google followed was namespacing their user timings with `goog_`.
 That allows us to easily remove these timings since they are not really relevant for our performance tracking.

 With the latest release we probably will continue to permenately blacklist `goog_`, but with that we will have a whitelist in which a user will be able to supply a regex that will restrict what user timings are reported on and sent to our currently supported TSDB of graphite and InfluxDB.
-You should be able to do this by passing `--browsertime.userTimingWhitelist <some regex>`
+You should be able to do this by passing `--userTimingWhitelist <some regex>`

 With that all said and the whitelist implemented I think the following are generally best practice for use of the User Timings that are supported in modern browsers